U.S. futures fell amid a slew of earnings releases, while oil and global growth concerns weighed on investors.

 Asian markets came under pressure Friday, closing mixed despite Wall Street's positive finish overnight, as a newly weaker dollar brought fresh concerns.

 Gold hit a three-month high on Friday, on track for its strongest weekly gain in a month.

 U.S. oil is down more than 8 percent on the week after two straight weeks of gains.

 U.S. stock index futures traded in a narrow range on Friday after a mixed U.S. jobs report.

 Stocks closed slightly higher in choppy trading as investors digested economic data and kept an eye on falling oil prices.

-U.S. government debt prices were higher on Friday as investors looked to the release of a range of economic data.
+U.S. government debt prices were mixed on Thursday, as investors eyed oil prices and key U.S. economic data.